eerohele/exalt/README.md

 Exalt tries to format non-well-formed XML files via the [libxml2][libxml2] `recover` flag.

+### Schema caching

+Exalt caches the schemas it uses for performance.
+This is useful if you're working on XML documents that use large schemas or when the schema is stored elsewhere than your computer.

+However, this means that if you're developing a schema, the changes in the schema will not take effect until you clear the Exalt schema cache.

+To clear the schema cache, run the `Exalt: Clear Parser Cache` command via the Sublime Text command palette.
+If you need to do it often, you might want to add a keyboard shortcut for that command in the Sublime Text settings.

 ## Installing

 1. Install Exalt via [Package Control][package-control].